-The CBC Spouses Visual Arts Scholarship was established in 2006 to provide financial assistance to students who are pursuing a degree in the visual arts.
-Visual arts include architecture, ceramics, drawing, fashion, graphic design, illustration, interior design, painting, photography, sketching, video production, etc. Selected applicants will be qualified African-American or black students.
-For [...]
+The CBC Spouses Visual Arts Scholarship was established in 2006 to provide financial assistance to African-American or Black students who are pursuing a degree in the visual arts.
+Visual arts include architecture, ceramics, drawing, fashion, graphic design, illustration, interior design, painting, photography, sketching, video production, etc. Selected applicants will be constituents of a CBC [...]
 More

 The Mid-Atlantic Chapter of the Construction Management Association of America (MAC CMAA), awards a limited number of scholarships to qualified students to help them defray the costs of pursuing a degree in construction management or a related-degree program.
 Applicants must have completed a minimum of one full academic year of studies and must have a minimum of one full academic year remaining [...]
 More

-The New Jersey Chapter of the National Association of Water Companies Association is offering scholarships to high school students who will be attending a New Jersey college or university and is interested in the water utility industry or any related field.
+The New Jersey Chapter of the National Association of Water Companies Association is offering scholarships to high school students who will be attending a New Jersey college or university, and is interested in the water utility industry, or any related field.
 Applicant must be a U.S. Citizen who is a resident of New Jersey, and has lived in state for at least five years.
 Must be a high school [...]
 More

 The NJSGA Caddie Scholarship Foundation has been a shining light for 68 years in providing financial assistance to deserving member club caddies pursuing higher education.
-Since 1947, it has provided over $11,000,000 in college scholarship awards to 2,800 caddies.
 Caddie scholars are selected based on their academic performance, financial need, and length and quality of service as a caddie.
 Scholarships are renewable for up to four (4) years of undergraduate study.
 Applicants must show [...]
 More

 The NIADA Foundation proudly sponsors four young men or women each year who have displayed outstanding abilities in education.
 These students will each receive a $3,500 scholarship to the college or university of their choice.
 The participating regions are found at the scholarship provider's website.
 An essay will also be required as part of the application.
 For more information or to apply, [...]
 More